jax_utils package

 Transform all the

-leafs of a given pytree to axes by applying methodConvertibleToAxes.convert_to_axes()
+ConvertibleToAxesleafs of a given pytree to axes by applying methodConvertibleToAxes.convert_to_axes().
+This is useful for vectorizing functions involvingConvertibleToAxesobjects.- Parameters:

 pytree (Any) – any Python pytree containing